 While all-inclusive solutions sound like the best choice right off the bat, there are a few small cons to weigh.

 - Reduced functionality: Unified solutions, according to HRLabs, typically focus on quantity over quality.
 When vendors work on building out a solution en masse, the custom functionality gets lost and becomes more generic.

 - Difficulty customizing: Similar to the generic functionality, solutions are generally less capable of tailoring features to specific buyer needs.
 This could be problematic when reporting.

 - Implementation: Implementing an All-in-One can be a huge undertaking, sometimes becoming a full-time job.
 Before moving forward, make sure you have the resources in place to manage a large implementation.

 - Support: With so many modules and areas of expertise, it can be difficult to find a fast solution to a question or problem you may have within the software.

-Ultimately, solutions give companies the option to streamline HR workflows in one step, reducing the need to thread multiple platforms and vendors together and risk multiple data entry errors, lost information or hiring teams to maintain multiple systems.
+Bottom Line: Ultimately, unified solutions give companies the option to streamline HR workflows in one step, reducing the need to thread multiple platforms and vendors together and risk multiple data entry errors, lost information, or hiring teams to maintain multiple systems.
 If you select an integrated solution, make sure it’s truly integrated rather than a collection of best-of-breed standalone options productized as integrated.
 All the aforementioned benefits will lose their luster if the integration is more marketing speak than actual technical integration.